TransformationAdvisor/TA.github.io/doc/tassl.md

 < content-length: 21
 < strict-transport-security: max-age=15724800; includeSubDomains
 <
-* Connection #0 to host ta-dev-icp-proxy-1.rtp.raleigh.ibm.com left intact
+* Connection #0 to host example.com left intact
 ```
-12. You can also tested on UI app:
+12. You can also tested on UI app.
+This test the UI Ingress path's certificate:
+ + You may need to remove browser cache.
 <img width="1020" alt="screenshot 2019-03-20 at 0 08 05" src="https://media.github.ibm.com/user/8257/files/e0eb7800-4aa8-11e9-9de9-917f6f01b6c8">